 Ensuring that our children are not only getting the best education but also keeping pace with students around the world is a constant concern for teachers, parents and even students.
 This session will dive into some of the issues facing educators and the role that entrepreneurs are playing or may play.

 - Elizabeth "Betsy" Corcoran, Co-Founder and Chief Executive Officer, EdSurge

 - Kim Vender Moffat, Principal, Sterling Partners

 SPOTLIGHT ON AGINGWill We Want to Live to 120?

 People are living longer.
 That's a fact.
 But the consequences of a longer life span demand attention, as elders confront the loss of mobility and independence, diminished capacity, and financial insecurity.
 The panelists give their perspective on an area that will affect each of us and the products, services and technologies that may improve the quality of our lives.

-- Katy Fike, Partner, Generator Ventures; Co-Founder, Aging 2.0
+- Katy Fike, PhD, Partner, Generator Ventures; Co-Founder, Aging 2.0

 - Casey Lynch, Co-Founder and Chief Executive Officer, Cortexyme